SEVAS EVENTS

 • Dec 28: SEVAS Christmas Bird Count, (CBC) Since 1900, tens of thousands of volunteers throughout the Americas brave snow, wind, rain, or sunshine to collect data used to assess populations, and guide conservation action.

-• February 7– 13: Florida Shorebird Alliance Winter Shorebird Survey, (WSS) The FSA is a statewide network of local partnerships committed to advancing shorebird and seabird conservation.
+• February 7 – 13: Florida Shorebird Alliance Winter Shorebird Survey, (WSS) The FSA is a statewide network of local partnerships committed to advancing shorebird and seabird conservation.
 The Winter survey helps to identify key wintering sites to guide future conservation efforts, and recognize long term trends in population and distribution.

-• Feb 14 - 17: Audubon Great Backyard Bird Count, Join us for the GBBC when the world comes together for the love of birds.
+• February 14 - 17: Audubon Great Backyard Bird Count, Join us for the GBBC when the world comes together for the love of birds.
 Since 1998, this worldwide event gets birders to count as many birds as they can find in their favorite areas, to help expand our understanding of birds.
 Count for as little as 15 minutes in your own backyard to help expand our understanding of birds.

 Tuesday Morning Bird Walks